Judge summons drug company CEOs to court to discuss opioid settlement: source

 (Reuters) - The chief executives of the three largest U.S. drug distributors and a drugmaker have been summoned to appear before a federal judge to discuss a proposal to resolve thousands of lawsuits alleging they fueled the U.S. opioid crisis, a person familiar with the matter said on Thursday.

-The order by U.S. District Judge Dan Polster in Cleveland, Ohio, came as distributors McKesson Corp (MCK.N), Cardinal Health Inc (CAH.N), AmerisourceBergen Corp (ABC.N) and Israel-based drugmaker Teva Pharmaceutical Industries Ltd (TEVA.TA) moved to reach a deal ahead of a trial before him that begins on Monday.
+The order by U.S. District Judge Dan Polster in Cleveland, Ohio, came as distributors McKesson Corp, Cardinal Health Inc, AmerisourceBergen Corp and Israel-based drugmaker Teva Pharmaceutical Industries Ltd moved to reach a deal ahead of a trial before him that begins on Monday.

-Those companies, along with Johnson & Johnson (JNJ.N), have been negotiating a settlement they value at roughly $50 billion that would allow them to resolve 2,600 lawsuits nationally by largely states and localities, people familiar with the matter said.
+Those companies, along with Johnson & Johnson, have been negotiating a settlement they value at roughly $50 billion that would allow them to resolve 2,600 lawsuits nationally by largely states and localities, people familiar with the matter said.

 All of those companies except J&J are set to be defendants in the trial before Polster, who oversees the bulk of the litigation.
 Polster has pushed for a deal that could “do something meaningful to abate this crisis.”